Where to Go on Safari in Africa and When

 South Africans are resilient, though, and the rebuilding is well on its way.
 The Garden Route is picking itself up and rising from the ashes, all Phoenix-like, and most activities have dusted themselves off and are up and running again.
 See our blog on our pick of the activities offered along this spectacular coastline to get an idea of what to expect.

 So there you have it, from the horse's mouth.
-Book your safari for 2018, quick-quick, and make it a year to remember!
+Book your safari in Africa and make it a year to remember!

 Briony Chisholm